Bad Catalytic Converter: Is it worth fixing on a junk car?

-- Does your car have any other chronic issues that could result in a big repair soon?
+- Does your car have any other chronic issues that could result in a significant repair soon?

 Is it worth selling your bad catalytic converter?

-If you have a junk car with a bad catalytic converter you may be wondering if it's worth selling the catalytic converter before selling the car as scrap.
+If you have a junk car with a bad catalytic converter, you may wonder if it's worth selling the catalytic converter before selling it as scrap.
 While it is true that catalytic converters contain valuable metals such as platinum, palladium, and rhodium, the decision to sell the catalytic converter depends on a few factors.

-If the car is still in decent condition and the catalytic converter is the only major issue, it may be worth it to replace the catalytic converter.
+If the car is still in decent condition and the catalytic converter is the only major issue, replacing the catalytic converter may be worth it.
 If the car is in poor condition and the cost of replacing the converter outweighs the potential profit from selling the car, it may be a better choice to sell the catalytic converter separately.

 JunkCarMedics.com will buy your car for cash today!

-If you have run the numbers, and you have come to the conclusion that it is not worth investing in a new catalytic converter for your car, we can help!
-Get an instant quote to sell your car for cash today from Junk Car Medics®, the nation's premiere online car selling service trusted by thousands each month.
+If you have run the numbers and concluded that it is not worth investing in a new catalytic converter for your car, we can help!
+Get an instant quote to sell your car for cash today from Junk Car Medics®, the nation's premier online car-selling service trusted monthly by thousands.